rhong612/BladeMobileClient/README.md

 # Blade
 A mobile client (Android) for the Blade web application

-# Demo
-You can find a demo of the web application hosted on Google Compute Engine here: http://bladegame.hopto.org

 # Setup
 The web client was ported to Android using Cordova, so Cordova is needed to build the application.
 You can install Cordova using npm with the following line: npm install -g cordova